Anon-Planet/thgtoa/docs/guide/index.md

 See [Appendix P: What about when Tor and VPNs aren't possible?](#appendix-p-what-about-when-tor-and-vpns-arent-possible) before continuing.

-Only do this from a different safe public Wi-Fi every time (See [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]) and using a long-range connection (See [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance)).
+Only do this from a different safe public Wi-Fi every time (See [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi)) and using a long-range connection (See [Appendix Q: Using long-range Antenna to connect to Public Wi-Fis from a safe distance:](#appendix-q-using-long-range-antenna-to-connect-to-public-wi-fis-from-a-safe-distance)).

 Clean all the data from the browser after each use.